Relationship between the methods of bounding time averages: The problem, the three methods and their relationship

-Note that if $V[\bu]\ge0$ for all $\bu,$ and $\bu$ is finite-dimensional then by definition $V[\bu]$ is a storage function with supply rate $B-F[\bu]$ \cite{Willems1972}.
-Storage functions are obviously related to Lyapunov functions encountered in stability theory.
-For finding bounds the requirement $V[\bu]\ge0$ is not needed.
+The auxiliary functional\footnote{ If $V[\ba]\ge0$ for all $\ba,$ and $\ba$ is finite-dimensional then by definition (see~\cite{Willems1972}) $V[\ba]$ is a storage function with supply rate $B-F[\ba].$ For an auxiliary functional the requirement $V[\ba]\ge0$ is not needed.
+However, if $V[\ba]$ proves a bound then under mild conditions $V[\ba]$ is bounded from below, see A.2 in~\cite{Goluskin_2019}. } method~\cite{CGHP:RoySoc2014} of finding bounds for time averages consists in finding $B$ and $V[\ba]$ satisfying~\eq{eqn:constraint}.
+A lower bound can be obtained similarly.